-Often the risks from Labour Providers will be that they have paid staff off record or are involved in manipulating the workers gross pay.
+Often the risks from Labour Market will be that they have paid staff off record or are involved in manipulating the workers gross pay.
 Both of these risks may have tax credit implications and if we take corrective action this may then result in a further positive consequence by reducing the award.

 Although the majority of tax credits claimants are honest, error and fraud in the tax credits system costs the taxpayer around £2.27 billion per year.

 Referring a suspect tax credit case to B&C

 Aide memoire outlining Tax Credit Entitlement and Risk

 Tax credits are payments from the government.
 Person/s responsible for at least one child or young person, may qualify for Child Tax Credit.
 Person/s working, but on a low income, may qualify for Working Tax Credit.
 Claimants can often get both types of tax credits.